The Woven Foundation (THE I S A CHARITY)

 Application Success Factors

-Demonstrated Impact Potential: According to Sharon Heal from the Museums Association (commenting on their curatorial fund): the program aims to “support diverse talent coming into museums.”
+Demonstrated Impact Potential: According to Sharon Heal from the Museums Association (commenting on their curatorial fund): the programme aims to “support diverse talent coming into museums.”
 Projects that can demonstrate how they will drive diversity, innovation, and sector-wide impact are valued.

 Innovation and New Thinking: The foundation describes The Curatorial Fund as “a catalyst for new thinking and practice in the creative and cultural sector.”
-Projects that challenge conventions and bring fresh perspectives are prioritized.
+Projects that challenge conventions and bring fresh perspectives are prioritised.

 Key Takeaways for Grant Writers